 Universal health care is not perfect, by any means.
 We Canadians have all kinds of complaints.
 Trust me, though, nobody in Canada would trade our system for America’s, and neither would anybody anywhere else.
 As with so many things these days, we look at the U.S., and the sublime confidence its people have in their own peculiar way of doing things, and sadly shake our heads.

 America has plenty of money.
 A proper allocation of resources and public policy priorities would make all sorts of costly things more efficient, more equitable, and eminently affordable, like education, public parks, first responders, safe drinking water, or better sanitation, you name it.
 If they can pour 2.4 trillion dollars down the twin holes of the Iraq and Afghanistan wars – yes, 2.4 trillion dollars, so far, and that’s the Congressional Budget Office talking, not me – they can afford to expand Medicare, for crying out loud.
 Of course, the extremely well-off are going to have to be made to pay their fair share, and within this philosophy what’s fair diverges a whole hell of a lot from what rich Americans always contend.
 Yet every other developed nation, despite doing things differently, still has its wealthy plutocrats.
 The obscenely rich are doing just fine here in Canada, or over there in Germany, and Sweden too.
-Democratic socialism isn’t communism, and by no means is it the death of privilege.
-All it means is taking a few very important things out of private hands when private outcomes are either insufficient, unfair, or only for the rich.
+Democratic socialism, as proposed these days, isn’t communism, isn’t really socialism as classically defined, and is by no means the death of privilege.
+Nobody is proposing taking the means of all economic activity out of private hands and administering them through government.
+Nor is anybody talking about preventing private actors from making a profit and owning their own businesses when governments take greater regulatory control over certain economic sectors.
+All it means is taking a few very important things out of private control when private outcomes are either insufficient, unfair, or only for the rich.

 Americans are brainwashed, in a way.
 They accept as quasi-religious dogma all sorts of propositions which have been proved wrong, time and again, in other societies whose citizens do just as well or better than their own, by any index you want to choose.
 Life expectancy, infant mortality, literacy, education, wealth distribution, and even, these days, democratic freedom – how many Americans know that their country is now rated a “flawed democracy” by the international organizations that reckon such things, behind 19 nations among their industrialized peers?